richelbilderbeek/lesson_mermaid/docs/evaluations/20251002/README.md

 - Meike is an amazing professionist and teacher, always punctual and understanding of everyone's needs.

 ### 17. Do you have any recommendations as to how the course could be improved?

 If so, please specify which parts and how.
 Do you have any recommendations as to how the course could be improved?
-If so, please specify which parts and how.
+If so, please specify which parts and how

 - I think the way that the course is structured in the data viz part is a bit messy, meaning that we were required to start working